-If str is a null pointer, space for the significand is allocated using the current allocation function, and a pointer to the string is returned.
-To free the returned string, you must use $mpfr\free\str$ .
+If str is a null pointer, space for the significand is allocated using the allocation function (see Section 4.7 [Memory Handling], page 10) and a pointer to the string is returned (unless the base is invalid).
+To free the returned string, you must use mpfr\free\str.

-If str is not a null pointer, it should point to a block of storage large enough for the significand, i.e., at least $\max(n+2,7)$ .
+If str is not a null pointer, it should point to a block of storage large enough for the significand, i.e., at least $\max(n+2, 7)$ .
 The extra two bytes are for a possible minus sign, and for the terminating null character, and the value 7 accounts for -@Inf@ plus the terminating null character.
+The pointer to the string str is returned (unless the base is invalid).